WiseGuru/Community-Digital-Garden-Docs/docs/deployment-guides/deploy-to-cloudflare.md

 I've created a few sites using Ole's [GitHub - oleeskild/digitalgarden](https://github.com/oleeskild/digitalgarden) and [Cloudflare Pages](https://pages.cloudflare.com/).
 When I was first getting setup, there were precious few guides out there on the matter, and nothing that was very concise or straightforward.

-To that end, I've created this guide on configuring *Cloudflare* as a host for your *Digital Garden*
+To that end, I've created this guide on configuring *Cloudflare* as a host for your *Digital Garden*.

 ## Table of Contents
 {: .no_toc .text-delta}